o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ## Properties

 Use behavior context properties to expose global and class data to scripts.
 Each property must have a unique name for its scope.
 You can query and set property values using getter and setter methods.
-If you don't provide a setter method for a property, the property is read only.
-If you don't provide a getter method, the property is write only.
+If you don't provide a getter method for a property, the property is write only.
+If you don't provide a setter method, the property is read only.

 You can use global functions, member functions, or lambda expressions as property getters and setters.

 For convenience, O3DE provides macros that implement getter and setter functions as lambda expressions.
 Use `BehaviorValueProperty(&value)` to implement both a getter and setter method for a property.
 Or, you can implement getter and setter functions individually using `BehaviorValueGetter` and `BehaviorValueSetter`.
-The following table contains usage examples of each macro:
+The following table contains usage examples for each macro:

 | Operation | Macro | Example |
 | --- | --- | --- |